Mellow-3D/FLY-TFT/README.md

 ## This is the RPI driver repository for FLY-TFT-V2

+> We have received feedback from users that if capacitive touch is not available, please follow [FAQ](./FAQ.md) to troubleshoot the problem.

 ### 1. Introduction

 FLY-TFT-V2 is a TFT LCD screen based on the ST7796 controller, supporting both capacitive and resistive touch input.
 It has a resolution of 320x480 pixels and communicates via the SPI interface.